Wine Sommelier Levels and What They Mean

 3. Wine Service Exam: Prepare and present a proper wine service, including glassware, decanting, and answering customer questions.

-Time to hit the books!
+This is where wine study turns into full-scale immersion.
 The pass rate of the theory portion of this exam is approximately 10%.
-You can do it!
 Afterwards, grab yourself a glass of Champagne and pat yourself on the back.
 The full CMS test details are here.

 Learning about wine is fun - Wine Education seminar on Bordeaux wines in Seattle